Ježić Mislav, F.C.A.

 - associate member – Department of Philological Sciences (06/18/1992 – 05/18/2000)

 Born in 1952 in Zagreb.
 Graduated from the Zagreb Classical Grammar School in 1970.
-In 1978 graduated from the Faculty of Philosophy, Zagreb University, in Philosophy and Indology as majors, and in 1978 in Linguistics and Ancient Greek Philology as a parallel study.
+In 1978 graduated from the Faculty of Humanities and Social Sciences, Zagreb University, in Philosophy and Indology as majors, and in 1978 in Linguistics and Ancient Greek Philology as a parallel study.

 In 1983 attained his Ph.D. in Philology with the thesis entitled Problems of Exegesis of the gvedic Hymns.

-1978-1984 assistant lecturer in the Department of Linguistics and Oriental Studies of the Faculty of Philosophy in Zagreb.
+1978-1984 assistant lecturer in the Department of Linguistics and Oriental Studies of the Faculty of Humanities and Social Sciences in Zagreb.
 1984 assistant professor.
 1992 associate professor in the same department.
 1998 full professor.
 2003 profesor with tenure in the Department of Oriental Studies, now Department of Indology and Far Eastern Studies.
 Head of the Chair of Indology.
 In 2004. took care of the Chair of Sinology as well, and of the newly started free three-year study of Sinology.

 As Head of Department in 1991-1995, established studies of Turkology and Hungarology and the Chair of Mathematical Linguistics.